Services

 Read how we helped a client get a huge tax deduction

-Colombia property prices – 2025 snapshot
+Colombia property prices in 2026: a snapshot

 Latest data shows what your budget buys across Colombia’s flagship cities – and what shifts as you move from city-centre towers to suburban, low-rise areas.
 If you plan to buy property in Colombia as an American, take note, as these numbers set up the rest of the guide on mortgages, visa thresholds, taxes, and rental strategy.